 - For each load, use about a tablespoon.
 That’s really it.

-- If you’re in the mood, add 10–15 drops of lemon or tea tree essential oil—it makes the kitchen smell like you just cleaned even when you didn’t.
+If you don’t mind, sprinkle 10–15 drops of lemon or tea tree essential oil it leaves the kitchen smelling like you just cleaned, even though you didn’t.

-Some days, I don’t want to scoop anything—I just want to drop and go.
-That’s where these little tabs come in handy.
+Some days I don’t feel like scooping anything I just want to drop and run.
+That’s where these small tabs are helpful.

 You’ll need:

-- Combine all the dry ingredients in a bowl.
+- Combine the whole lot of dry ingredients in a bowl.

-- Press the mixture into silicone molds or an ice cube tray.
+- Fill into silicone molds or an ice cube tray.

-- Let them sit out to dry overnight (about 24 hours does the trick).
+- Let them sit out to dry for 24 hours (overnight works).

-- Store in a sealed jar or tin.
-Pop one in per load.
-Done.
+- Store in a sealed tin or jar.
+Load one in every load.
+Finished.

-Note: Don’t go overboard with the water or they puff up like little science experiments gone rogue.
+Note: Don’t use too much water or they blow up like little science experiments gone wrong.

 - 1 tbsp baking soda